jngod2011/Stata-Threshold-Vector-Autoregression/README.md

-## The Threshold Vector-autogression Program Package
+# The Threshold Vector-autogression Program Package

 This respository contains a Stata Threshold Vector Auto-regression program package.

+## .Zip Remarks
 Since structure of file directories is important to the implementation of the package, programs are stored in a .zip file instead of uploading them individually.

-## List of Programs:
+## List of Files in TVAR.zip:
 The .zip file contains:

 |     | File Name                                  | Description                                                                                                      |